 Caused by damage to your inner ear or hearing apparatus, hyperacusis is a debilitating disorder which affects your perception of sound including frequency and volume of noises.
 Resulting in hypersensitivity to sound, this disorder causes the sufferer to experience everyday sounds as painfully loud.

 Hyperacusis arises from problems with the brain’ and the way its central auditory processing center perceives noise.
 Vestibular Hyperacusis is a type of Hyperacusis, believed to be caused by damage to the nerve cells in the balance system.
 This form manifests itself in loss of balance and nausea.

 The main symptom of Hyperacusis is a reduced tolerance and/or increased sensitivity to sounds you experience in your everyday life such as water running, people speaking, traffic noises, animals such as birds and dogs barking and even sounds in your own head as you chew or breathe.

+What available treatments are there?
 There is no known surgical or medical intervention for Hyperacusis.
 As it is a condition to do with the way the brain processes sound, a hearing aid is not an ideal solution, although if hearing loss is present alongside Hyperacusis, the hearing aid can be calibrated to amplify sound without amplifying it to excess.
 Sound therapy can be used to desensitize the sufferer to the sounds which cause them pain.

 As Hyperacusis can be symptomatic of other neurological conditions, the treatment of these underlying conditions can also result in the reduction of sound sensitivity.
 Cognitive Behavioral Therapy, for example, can help with anxiety and depression, which in turn can exacerbate Hyperacusis.